MicrosoftDocs/xamarin-communitytoolkit/docs/effects/lifecycleeffect.md

 ---
 title: "Xamarin Community Toolkit LifecycleEffect"
-description: "This article explains how to use the LifecycleEffect, to know when a VisualElement is loaded and unloaded from the memory."
+description: "This article explains how to use the LifecycleEffect, to determine when a VisualElement is loaded and unloaded from memory."
 author: pedro
 ms.author: joverslu
 ms.date: 03/11/2021